Immunoglobulin M: Structure

 Immunoglobulins are composed of light chains and heavy chains.
 The light chain (λ or κ) is a protein of ~220 amino acids, composed of a variable domain, VL (a segment of approximately 110 amino acids), and a constant domain, CL (also approximately 110 amino acids long).
-The µ heavy chain of IgM is a protein of ~576 amino acids, and includes a variable domain (VH ~110 amino acids), four distinct constant region domains (Cµ1, Cµ2, Cµ3, Cµ4, each ~110 amino acids) and a “tailpiece” of ~20 amino acids.
-The µ heavy chain bears oligosaccharides at five asparagine residues.
-The oligosaccharides on mouse and human IgM have been partially characterized by a variety of techniques, including NMR, lectin binding, various chromatographic systems and enzymatic sensitivity (reviewed in).
-The structure of the oligosaccharides at each site varies in detail, and the predominant oligosaccharides – biantennary, triantennary, high mannose—differ among the sites.
+The μ heavy chain of IgM is a protein of ~576 amino acids, includes a variable domain (VH ~110 amino acids), four distinct constant region domains (Cμ1, Cμ2, Cμ3, Cμ4, each ~110 amino acids) and a "tailpiece" of ~20 amino acids.
+The μ heavy chain bears oligosaccharides at five asparagine residues.
+The oligosaccharides on mouse and human IgM have been partially characterized by a variety of techniques, including NMR, lectin binding, various chromatographic systems, and enzymatic sensitivity (reviewed in).
+The structure of the oligosaccharides at each site varies in detail, and the predominant oligosaccharides—biantennary, triantennary, and high mannose—differ among the sites.

 The multimeric structure of IgM is shown schematically in Figure 1.
-Figure 1A shows the “heterodimer” composed of one light chain, denoted L, and one heavy chain, denoted µ.
+Figure 1A shows the "heterodimer" composed of one light chain, denoted L, and one heavy chain, denoted μ.
 The heavy and light chains are held together both by disulfide bonds (depicted as red triangles) and by non-covalent interactions.

-Figure 1B shows two µL units linked by a disulfide bond in the Cµ2 domains; this (µL)2 structure is often referred to as the IgM “monomer”, as it is analogous in some ways to the structure of immunoglobulin G (IgG).
+Figure 1B shows two μL units linked by a disulfide bond in the Cμ2 domains; this (μL)2 structure is often referred to as the IgM "monomer", as it is analogous in some ways to the structure of immunoglobulin G (IgG).

-On the basis of its sedimentation velocity and appearance in electron micrographs, it was inferred that IgM usually occurs as a “pentamer”, i.e., a polymer composed of five “monomers” [(µL)2]5, and was originally depicted by the models in Figures 1C and 1D, with disulfide bonds between the Cµ3 domains and between the tail pieces.
+On the basis of its sedimentation velocity and appearance in electron micrographs, it was inferred that IgM usually occurs as a "pentamer", i.e., a polymer composed of five “monomers” [(μL)2]5, and was originally depicted by the models in Figures 1C and 1D, with disulfide bonds between the Cμ3 domains and between the tail pieces.
 Also shown is that pentameric IgM includes a third protein, the J chain.
 J chain (J for joining) was discovered as a covalently bonded component of polymeric IgA and IgM.
 The J chain is a small (~137 amino acids), acidic protein.
-As shown, the J chain joins two µ chains via disulfide bonds involving cysteines in the tailpieces.
+As shown, the J chain joins two μ chains via disulfide bonds involving cysteines in the tailpieces.